hercychang/prep-step-1/part4-numbers/numerical_methods.md

 ```

 The `even?` and `odd?` methods check whether an integer is even or odd.
 Methods
-that return booleans commonly end in a `?`.
+that return booleans conventionally end in a `?`.

 ```ruby
 2.even? #=> true